 Section 3.9 PRESIDENT OF BOARD OF ALDERMEN.

 The Board of Aldermen shall choose a President within forty-five (45) days following the date of each general municipal election.
-The President of the Board of Aldermen shall preside at meetings of the Board of Aldermen in the absence of the Mayor and shall serve as Acting Mayor in accordance with Article 4.7 (c) of this Charter.
+The President of the Board of Aldermen shall preside at meetings of the Board of Aldermen in the absence of the Mayor and shall serve as Acting Mayor in accordance with Section 4.7(c) of this Charter.

+In the event of a temporary absence of the Mayor, the President of the Board of Aldermen shall perform the duties of Mayor, until the Mayor shall return, according to the procedure provided by Ordinance.